Meta-analysis of heterogeneous data: integrative sparse regression in high-dimensions: Communication-efficient data enriched regression

-In this section we suggest a privacy preserving communication-efficient estimator for the global parameter $ \theta^*_0 $ which borrows strength over different datasets.
+In this section, we suggest a privacy-preserving communication-efficient estimator for the global parameter $ \theta^*_0 $ which borrows strength over different datasets.
 The privacy concern limits us to communicate with the datasets only through some summary statistics.
-So, the high level idea to estimate $ \theta_0^* $ is to start with some estimator of the local parameters computed from the datasets.
+So, the high-level idea to estimate $ \theta_0^* $ is to start with some estimator of the local parameters computed from the datasets.
 Then the global parameter is estimated only using local estimates, without any further communication among datasets.

 We describe the debiased lasso estimator for local parameters in the set-up of $\ell_1$ regularized M-estimators.
-The case of linear regression model can be considered as a special case.
+The case of the linear regression model can be considered as a special case.
 Let $\rho(y,a)$ be a loss function, which is convex in $a$, and $\drho$, $\ddrho$ be its derivatives with respect to $a$.
 That is

 Define $\ell_k(\theta_k) = \frac1{n_k}\sum_{i=1}^{n_k}\rho(\by_{ki},\bx_{ki}^T\theta_k)$, where the sum is only over the pairs on dataset $k$.
 The lasso estimator for local parameter $ \theta_{k}^* $ is given by